Pa. candidates tout ties to Trump as primary nears

 GOP candidates in Pennsylvania have been touting their ties to Trump.

-Take Rick Saccone, Republican candidate for lieutenant governor, for example: “President Trump endorsed me when I ran for Congress, and I really appreciated that, and we both believe in the America First agenda, and I always said I was Trump before Trump, if you remember that.”
+Take Rick Saccone, Republican candidate for Lieutenant Governor, said “President Trump endorsed me when I ran for Congress, and I really appreciated that, and we both believe in the America First agenda, and I always said I was Trump before Trump, if you remember that.”

-Or Lou Barletta, Republican candidate for governor: “I was one of the first in the country and Congress to endorse (Trump).”
+The candidates for Governor made their loyalty to the former president clear during last week’s gubernatorial debate at the abc27 studio.

-Or Republican Senate candidate Carla Sands: “I am the only person in this race that was appointed by President Trump.”
+“I was one of the first in the country and Congress to endorse (Trump),” said Lou Barletta, one of the leading candidates in the gubernatorial race.

-Trump has endorsed Republican Mehmet Oz for U.S. Senate, but Oz’s top rival Dave McCormick has Trump flags in his TV ad.
+Bill McSwain, who Trump formally “unendorsed” despite previously tabbing him to be his U.S. Attorney, embraced the former President during the debate.

 “I am the only candidate who actually served in the Trump administration,” McSwain said.